Find the best mortgage rate in Kingston

 What bank offers the best mortgage rates in Kingston?

-Among the Big 5 Banks, CIBC and RBC are currently offering the best rates in Kingston, with 5-year fixed mortgage rates at 4.59% and 5-year variable mortgage rates at 4.65%.
+As of September 19, 2025, among the Big 5 Banks, CIBC offers the best 5-year fixed mortgage rate at 4.19% and Scotiabank has the most competitive 5-year variable mortgage rate at 4.10%.

 While these are the lowest big bank rates currently available, they are not the best mortgage rates in Kingston that you can find.
 You’ll get the best rate by shopping around - our rate table above makes this easy by displaying the best rates from a wide range of providers in multiple types and terms.
 It’s updated regularly over the course of the day, so you know you’re always looking at the most current mortgage rates in Kingston.